jmcph4/PEek/src/README.md

-This folder contains the source code for PEek.
+This directory contains the source code for PEek.